siefca/attribute-filters/README.md

 How it works?
 -------------

-It creates a new Active Model module called ActiveModel::AttributeFilters.
+It creates a new Active Model submodule called `AttributeFilters`.
 That module contains the needed DSL that goes into your models.
-It also creates ActiveModel::AttributeSet class which is just a new kind of set, a structure for storing sets of attribute names.
+It also creates `ActiveModel::AttributeSet` class which is just a new kind of set, a structure for storing sets of attribute names.

 Then it forces Rails to include the AttributeFilters in any model that at any time will include ActiveModel::AttributeMethods.
-The last one is included quite often; e.g. ActiveRecord and other popular ORM-s use it.
+The last one is included quite often; e.g. Active Record and other popular ORM-s use it.
 (I'm calling it "the accompanying module".)

 That's why you can make use of attribute filters without explicitly including the module, as long as your application relies on any popular ORM.

-However, if something would go wrong or your application is somehow unusual, you can always include the AttributeFilters module manually in any of your models:
+However, if something would go wrong or your application is somehow unusual, you can always include the `AttributeFilters` module manually in any of your models:

 ```ruby
 class ExampleModel